CornHollioFTD/Lazy_Room/README.txt

 10.
 Current limitations, that i can remember:
 - no support whatsoever for carriers,
-- no range checks for amphibious units,
+- no range checks for amphibious units
-- Evade order will ignore its settings and will generate "Evade everything".

 Incoming in the next version:
-- carriers,
+- carriers
-- icons on units for moves that were ordered,
-- full support for Evade.